Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 places that might try to forcibly change the targets.

-So long as the effects have occurred within the last week, and not deeply ingrained into the soul of the subject, the Solar may banish the changes.
+So long as the effects have occurred within the last week, and not deeply ingrained into the soul of the subject, the Solar may immediately banish the changes.

+In addition, they may undertake Medicine Projects to undo long-term changes and mutations.

+### Tireless Healer

+**Type:** Supplemental
+**Cost:** (1m+)

+The Solar increase any Medicine Action or Charm one population scale for each mote spent, up to City.

 ### Truth-Rendering Gaze